 Web hosting packages and other services include defined amounts of resources such as bandwidth (data transfer), disk, email & database quota etc that you may consume.
 When you exceed these limits, you agree to pay for usage in excess of these limits at the rates listed on our website (unless contracted in advance at another agreed rate).
 Operation of a website may indirectly use other resources such as CPU, I/O, database transactions, sockets, connections which are not individually charged for.

-In all cases, whether chargeable or not, you agree that your consumption of resources will not be such as to adversely affect other clients on our systems.
-In the case of shared hosting, no client shall consume more than 10% of any individual resource on a shared web hosting server for a sustained period of time, or more than 25% of any individual resource for more than three minutes.
+In all cases, whether chargeable or not, you agree that your use of our systems or your consumption of resources will not be such as to adversely affect other clients on our systems.
+In the case of shared web hosting, no client shall consume more than 10% of any individual resource on a shared web hosting server for a sustained period of time, or more than 25% of any individual resource for more than three minutes.
 Unless contracted otherwise, email throughput on any individual account is limited to 50 messages per minute, 250 per hour or 2500 per day.
 Automated POP3 connections (from exchange server for example) must be limited to one automated connection every 15 minutes for any individual mailbox, and one connection every 30 seconds for the subscription as a whole.
-Catch-all email accounts are no longer allowed.
+Catch-all email accounts that accept emails from all possible addresses on a domain name are not allowed.

-If your usage of resources adversely affects other clients or the normal operation of our systems, we reserve the right to suspend, limit, or terminate your usage of such resources, without notice if necessary, until you reduce your usage to acceptable limits.
+If your that your use of our systems or your consumption of resources adversely affects other clients or the normal operation of our systems, we reserve the right to suspend, limit, or terminate your usage of such resources, without notice if necessary, until you reduce your usage to acceptable limits.